jxnblk/axs/README.md

 ## About

 Axs is an abstraction of the most common responsive layout and typographic styling concerns in the form of two primitive UI components.
-Axs is intended as a way to quickly prototype new UI, handle one-off styles, and serve as a foundation for creating your own custom UI pattern library.
+Axs is intended as a way to quickly prototype new UI, handle one-off styles, and serve as a foundation for creating your own custom UI library.
 Use Axs out-of-the-box or as the basis of a highly-customized, application-specific UI component library.

 Use the Box component as a starting point for any visual containers or grid system in your app.
 Use the Text component for headings, labels, paragraphs or any other UI typography.

-Each Axs component also supports CSS-in-JS via the `css` prop to allow for any fine-tuned styles you may need.
+Each Axs component also supports CSS-in-JS via the `css` prop to allow for any fine-tuning you may need.

 ## Features

-    !!Rewrite this
+- Encapsulated styles using Cxs
+  - Media queries support
+  - Pseudoclasses support
+  - Server-side rendering support
+  - No leaky global styles
+  - No need to maintain separate stylesheets
+  - Use plain JS objects
+  - No tagged template literals

-- Fully responsive styles
+- Handles common layout, typography, and color styles
+- Encourages the use and creation of UI components
-- Handles many common styling concerns
+- Separation of business logic and styling concerns
-- Encapsulates styles with hashed classnames
-- Supports pseudoclasses, media queries, and keyframes
-- Works with server-side rendering
-- Consistent styles with a type scale, spacing scale, and default color palette
+- Encourages consistency with a type scale, spacing scale, and color palette
-- No need to maintain separate stylesheets - components become the base unit of measurement for UI concerns

 ## Usage